samfitgen/trgen/docs/Full_Distance_Triathlon_Build-High_Volume.md

 **Description**:

-> Run 15min up to Easy-Moderate, RPE 6 to warm up, then this week add another
+> Run 15min up to Easy-Moderate, RPE6 to warm up, then this week add another
 > repeat and perform 10x1-minute, All-Out, high speed efforts, RPE10 with 3
 > minutes of recovery running, RPE4 between each; cool down for 10 Easy minutes,
 > RPE4 for about 65 minutes of running